 Do not use an etonogestrel implant if you are pregnant.
 If you have recently had a baby, wait at least 3 weeks (4 weeks if breast-feeding) before receiving an etonogestrel implant.

-Before receiving the etonogestrel implant, tell your doctor if you have an ovarian cyst, heart disease, high cholesterol, diabetes, gallbladder disease, a seizure disorder, or if you are overweight.
+Before receiving the etonogestrel implant, tell your doctor if you have diabetes, high blood pressure, high cholesterol, gallbladder disease, kidney disease, an ovarian cyst, headaches, a history of depression, if you are overweight, or if you are allergic to numbing medicines.

 Etonogestrel implant is inserted through a needle into the skin of your upper arm.
 The medicine is released slowly into the body from the implant.
 The implant can remain in place to provide continuous contraception for up to 3 years.